glassleo/Breadcrumbs/README.md

 - Show available quests on the world map with accurate source locations depending on what your character is able to pick, including all side quests
 - Show available one-time treasures and vignettes on the world map with helpful tooltips
 - Add missing quest objectives for a few specific quests to the world map and minimap
-- Customization options are available for scale the pins and choosing exactly which features you want (GUI NYI)
+- Add additional points of interest to the world map, for example portals and profession trainers
 - Fixes a Blizzard bug that leaves Legion bonus objectives stuck on your map after leveling past 50
+- Options are available where you can choose which features you want to use

 ## Screenshots